Meet Our Staff

 Meet Our Board

 Karen Harjes is one of the original founders of the St. Croix Trail Blazers and the volunteer Executive Director and President.
-She’ll admit to being a complete “city girl” until stepping out of her comfort zone to assist with the development of the team and taking riding lessons for a year.
-When not at her full-time job or tending to St. Croix Trail Blazers' business, Karen loves visiting her family in northern Minnesota, being with her pets, gardening, crafting, being a part of Special Olympics Minnesota, and doing jigsaw puzzles.
-Her son is also a rider with the St. Croix Trail Blazers.
+She will admit to being a complete “city girl” until stepping out of her comfort zone to assist with the development of the team and taking riding lessons for a year.
+When not at her full-time job or tending to St. Croix Trail Blazers' business, Karen loves visiting her family in northern Minnesota, being with her pets, gardening, crafting, watching movies, being a part of Special Olympics Minnesota, and doing jigsaw puzzles.
+Her son also participates with the St. Croix Trail Blazers.
 With the help of several staff, Karen keeps the team organized and running.

-Karen Malmskog is our Vice President.
+Karen Malmskog is our Treasurer.
 She previously volunteered with We Can Ride and Stable Pathways.
 Karen loves spending time at the barn with the horses, riders and families, volunteers, and staff.
 It also allows her to share a special interest with her daughter.

 Johanna Martinson is our Secretary and also a weekly volunteer.
 She enjoys being involved with St. Croix Trail Blazers because it gives a person a chance to work with the horses, meet incredible riders, and learn more about the many benefits riding lessons can offer.
 When not at the barn, Johanna is likely hiking, kayaking, Netflixing, playing cards, or brewing homemade kombucha tea with fun combinations of fresh fruits.
 Her previous roles include working in the mental health field for over a decade, providing foster care for children in need, and coaching volleyball for student athletes.
 More recently, she is a free-lance nanny for families in her neighborhood.
 She lives in St. Paul with her husband, little dog, and tom cat.